-- The student must attend a resolution meeting during lunch 2 on the day that they are late and complete a reflections sheet.
-Except on Wednesday when they will attend a resolution meeting during Lunch 2 on Thursday. - If students fail to attend the resolution meeting they must attend a Thursday after school detention from 3:15pm 4:15pm. - If students are late to school three times in a term they must also attend an after school detention from 3:15pm 4:15pm
+- The student must attend a resolution meeting during Lunch 2 on the day that they are late and complete a reflection sheet: except on Wednesday when they will attend a resolution meeting during Lunch 2 on Thursday in H22. - If students fail to attend the resolution meeting they must attend a Tuesday after school detention from 3:15pm 4:15pm.